-Engineered nanomaterials (ENM) can pose a challenge within Test Guidelines (TG) and Guidance Documents (GD) for substance safety assessment, with complexity in lab analysis and data interpretation.
+Engineered nanomaterials (ENM) can pose a challenge within Test Guidelines (TG) and Guidance Documents (GD) for substance characterisation and safety assessment, with complexity in lab analysis and data interpretation.
 The NanoHarmony project supports the development of a set of scientifically reliable test methods and good practice documents, based on the translation of existing scientific knowledge and data into a form that has regulatory relevance.

 Open workshops, interviews and stakeholder engagement are core to NanoHarmony’s activities to achieve the finalisation of test methods and framework development.
 By identifying gaps and obstacles, and developing an adequate framework for possible implementation, future needs for regulatory test methods will be identified and methods developed faster.

 All interested stakeholders can follow NanoHarmony progress and be involved in project activities, including webinars and workshops.
 Visit ‘Get Involved‘ to sign up as a stakeholder and express an interest in contributing to project work.
 The project is part of the ‘Malta Initiative‘, where 18 European countries, several Directorates-General of the European Commission, the European Chemicals Agency (ECHA), authorities, research institutions, NGOs, universities and industry work together on a voluntary and self-organised basis with the aim to make legislation enforceable, particularly within the chemicals sector.